camac/Swiper/README.md

 Note: You do not need to install Swiper on the server.
 It is used at Design-Time only so it is only required to be installed to Domino Designer.

-If you have never installed plugins to Designer, you may need to enabled 'Eclipse plugin install' in your preferences.
+If you have never installed plugins to Designer, you may need to enabled 'Eclipse plugin install' in your Domino Designer preferences.
+This can be found under 'File -> Preferences' then 'Domino Designer' category.
+Then in the 'General' group there is a checkbox

 Once this is enabled you should see the:
 File -> Applications -> Install

-Option

 Choose Search for new features to install
+Choose 'Add Folder Location' and point to the updatesite folder within the release of Swiper (make sure you unzipped the swiper release zip first)

+Click 'Finish'
+Select the Swiper Feature (Expand the Swiper category to find it) Accept the licence
+Click ok to install
+Restart Designer

 ## Usage